 SECTION 3 To deal with your problem, which process should you use?
-Section 3.1 Should you use the process for coverage decisions and appeals?
+Section 3.1 Should you use the presses for severage desisions and Section 5.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?